blackruan/cs635-tools-envirnment-optimizatn/README.md

 Course website: http://pages.cs.wisc.edu/~ferris/cs635.html.

 This course is designed to teach students about "optimization in practice".
 And the homeworks are about building practical models, which are done by programming with GAMS.
-Check out the [GAMS Home Page](https://www.gams.com/) if interested in.
+Check out the [GAMS Home Page](https://www.gams.com/) for more details.